hyperledger-archives/indy-sdk/README.md

  * `libindy.a` - This is a static library, which is compiled with NDK.

-{library} must be replaced with libindy, libnullpay or libvcx.
+{library} must be replaced with libindy or libnullpay.

  [How to use instructions.](https://github.com/hyperledger/indy-sdk/blob/master/docs/build-guides/android-build.md#usage)